+- Epinephrine by push dose (dilute boluses) prepare 10 mcg/mL by adding 1 mL 0.1 mg/mL Epinephrine to 9 mL normal saline, then administer 10 20 mcg boluses (1 2 mL) every 2 minutes (where feasible, switch to infusion as soon as practical).
+AND/OR - Norepinephrine infusion 1 30 micrograms/min, via pump OR - o Epinephrine infusion 2 10 micrograms/minute, via pump, titrated to effect. - Consider nasogastric or orogastric tube for the intubated patient.

+For Post-Resuscitation Hypotension:

-- If feasible, acquire and transmit a 12-lead EKG.
-Initial ventilation rate of 10 - 12 BPM, then titrate to capnography of 35 to 40 mm Hg, if available.
-Consider titrating oxygen lower for patients with SaO2 of 100%.
-ADVANCED EMT STANDING ORDERS - ADULT Maintain systolic blood pressure of >90 mmHg OR MAP \geq 65 mmHg.
-For Post-resuscitation hypotension: Administer 0.9% NaCl in 250 - 500 ml boluses.
-Total volume should not exceed 2.000 ml.
-PARAMEDIC STANDING ORDERS - ADULT Consider: (An infusion pump is required for the use of these pressor agents) Norepinephrine infusion 1 - 30 micrograms/min, OR 0 Epinephrine infusion 2 - 10 micrograms/minute titrated to effect.
-Consider nasogastric or orogastric tube for the intubated patient.
-PARAMEDIC STANDING ORDERS - PEDIATRIC For Post-Resuscitation Hypotension: IV 0.9% NaCl 20 ml/kg (may repeat x1), AND/OR Consider: (An infusion pump is required for the use of these vasopressors) Norepinephrine infusion 0.1 - 2 micrograms/kg/min (maximum dose 30 micrograms/min) titrated to effect, OR Epinephrine 0.1 - 1 micrograms/kg/min (maximum dose 10 micrograms/ 0 min) titrated to effect.
-For patients with return of spontaneous circulation after cardiac arrest not related to trauma or hemorrhage who are comatose without purposeful movement, consider transporting to a receiving facility capable of starting induced therapeutic hypothermia.
-If patient meets STEMI criteria transport per your STEMI guidelines/agreements.
+- Consider: (An infusion pump is required for the use of these vasopressors) - Norepinephrine infusion 0.1 2 micrograms/kg/min (maximum dose 30 micrograms/min) titrated to effect, OR - Epinephrine 0.1 1 micrograms/kg/min (maximum dose 10 micrograms/ min) titrated to effect. - For patients with return of spontaneous circulation after cardiac arrest not related to trauma or hemorrhage who are comatose without purposeful movement, consider transporting to a receiving facility capable of starting induced therapeutic hypothermia. - If patient meets STEMI criteria transport per your STEMI guidelines/agreements.
 Notify receiving facility of a "STEMI Alert".

-PEARLS: - Avoid hyperventilation as it increases intrathoracic pressures, potentially worsening hemodynamic instability.
+Avoid hyperventilation as it increases intrathoracic pressures, potentially worsening hemodynamic instability.

-Cardiac Protocol
+Tachycardia - Adult

+- Routine Patient Care. - 12-lead ECG if available.

+For symptomatic tachyarrhythmias (other than sinus tachycardia):

+If hemodynamically unstable:

+Synchronized cardioversion:

+Use the following initial energy doses, then escalate to the next higher energy level if no conversion.
+Biphasic devices: follow manufacturer's recommendations for dosing.

+- For narrow regular rhythm: 50 100J biphasic or 200J monophasic. - o For narrow irregular rhythm: 120 200J biphasic or 200J monophasic. - o For wide regular rhythm: 100J biphasic or monophasic. - For wide irregular/polymorphic VT: 120 200J biphasic or 360 monophasic, using unsynchronized defibrillation doses if unable to sync. - Administer procedural sedation prior to or during cardioversion, if feasible: - Midazolam 2.5 mg IV, may repeat once in 5 minutes, OR - \Midazolam 5 mg IM/IN may repeat once in 5 minutes, OR - Lorazepam 1 mg IV, may repeat once in 5 minutes OR - Diazepam 5 mg IV, may repeat once in 5 minutes.

+If hemodynamically stable:

+ii nemouynamouny stable.

-EMT/ADVANCED EMT STANDING ORDERS Routine Care.
-12-lead ECG if available.
-PARAMEDIC STANDING ORDERS Follow ACLS tachycardia guidelines as trained and credentialed.
-For symptomatic tachyarrhythmias (other than sinus tachycardia): If hemodynamically unstable: Synchronized cardioversion: Use the following initial energy doses, then escalate to the next higher energy level if no conversion.
-Biphasic devices: follow manufacturer's recommendations for dosing. • For narrow regular rhythm: 50 - 100J biphasic or 200J monophasic.
-For narrow irregular rhythm: 120 - 200J biphasic or 200J monophasic.
-0 • For wide regular rhythm: 100J biphasic or monophasic. • For wide irregular/polymorphic VT: 120 - 200J biphasic or 360 monophasic. using unsynchronized defibrillation doses if unable to sync.
-Administer procedural sedation prior to or during cardioversion, if feasible: Cardiac Protocol Midazolam 2.5 mg IV/IN, may repeat once in 5 minutes or; 5 mg IM may 0 repeat once in 10 minutes, OR • Lorazepam 1 mg IV, may repeat once in 5 minutes or; 2 mg IM, may repeat once in 10 minutes.
-OR Diazepam 2 mg IV, may repeat once in 5 minutes.
-0 If hemodynamically stable: For narrow complex tachycardia (with a heart rate persistently >150bpm): Attempt vagal maneuvers, for regular rhythms.
-3.54 If vagal maneuvers fail and the rhythm is regular: 0 Adenosine 6 mg rapid IV.
-May repeat at dose of 12 mg in 1 - 2 minutes if no conversion.
-May repeat successful dose if rhythm recurs after conversion.
-Diltiazem 0.25 mg/kg IV (maximum dose 20 mg) over 2 minutes.
-0 May repeat dose in 15 minutes at 0.35 mg/kg (maximum dose 20 mg), if necessary.
-Consider maintenance infusion at 5 - 15 mg/hour, OR Metoprolol 5 mg IV over 2 - 5 minutes.
-May repeat every five minutes to a maximum of 15 mg as needed to achieve a ventricular rate of 90 - 100.
-Diltiazem, metoprolol, amiodarone, and adenosine are contraindicated in patients with atrial fibrillation and a history of or suspected Wolff-Parkinson-White (WPW) syndrome.
-Medications should be administered cautiously in frail or debilitated patients; lower doses should be considered.
-For IN administration of midazolam use a 5 mg/mL concentration.
-Protocol Continues
+- For regular rhythms greater than 150 bpm, perform vagal maneuvers. - Adenosine 6 mg rapid IVP, may repeat at dose of 12 mg in 1 2 minutes if no conversion. - May repeat successful dose if rhythm recurs after conversion. - Diltiazem 0.25 mg/kg IV (maximum dose 20 mg) over 2 minutes. - May repeat dose in 15 minutes at 0.35 mg/kg (maximum dose 20 mg), if necessary. - Consider maintenance infusion at 5 15 mg/hour, OR - Metoprolol 5 mg IV over 2 5 minutes. - May repeat every five minutes to a maximum of 15 mg as needed to achieve a ventricular rate of 90 - 100.

+- Diltiazem, metoprolol, amiodarone, and adenosine are contraindicated in patients with atrial fibrillation and a history of or suspected Wolff-Parkinson-White (WPW) syndrome. - Medications should be administered cautiously in frail or debilitated patients; lower doses should be considered.